Getting your first job in the media industry can be a bit tricky.

 2ser in Ultimo (which is really, really close to TAFE)

 2RRR in Ryde/Gladesville is also a good option.
-(The Manager is part of #teamTAFE, and lots of our students have volunteered there.)
+(Lots of our students have volunteered there!)